Aquaculture coastal classification system: engagement

-The Government of Nova Scotia is developing a coastal classification system.
-The classification system will rate (classify) and map coastal waters based on suitability for aquaculture development.
-Opportunities to help shape the classification system development process and share feedback will be provided as the project progresses.
+The Government of Nova Scotia is developing an online mapping tool that will screen coastal waters based on potential suitability for aquaculture development.
+Share your feedback to help shape the development of the aquaculture coastal classification system.

 About the engagement

-Nova Scotians are invited to share feedback throughout the development process of the classification system.
+Nova Scotians are invited to share feedback on the aquaculture coastal classification system.

 Get informed